 These include: deep phlegmon of the neck, purulent mediastinitis, purulent paranephritis, retroperitoneal phlegmon, purulent paraproctitis.

 Deep phlegmon of the neck: Inflammation of the tissue located under the deep fascia of the neck.
-Infection in the deep cellular space of the neck most often comes from the oral cavity, nasopharynx, trachea, esophagus, and scalp.
-Progression of the inflammatory process in the teeth (caries) leads to deep phlegmon of the neck, which can lead to osteomyelitis of the jaw, perimaxillary phlegmon, phlegmon of the floor of the mouth.
-Also, a deep phlegmon of the neck leads to a pharyngeal abscess, suppuration of neck cysts, injuries cervical regions esophagus and trachea, purulent inflammation of the lymph nodes of the neck.
-Dangers of deep phlegmon of the neck:
+Infection in the deep tissue space of the neck most often comes from the oral cavity, nasopharynx, trachea, esophagus, and scalp.
+Deep phlegmon of the neck is caused by the progression of the inflammatory process in the teeth (caries), which can lead to osteomyelitis of the jaw, perimaxillary phlegmon, phlegmon of the floor of the mouth.
+Also, deep phlegmon of the neck is caused by a retropharyngeal abscess, suppuration of neck cysts, trauma cervical regions esophagus and trachea, purulent inflammation of the lymph nodes of the neck.
+Dangers of deep neck phlegmon:

-1 - the possibility of spreading through numerous interfascial fissures and along the neurovascular bundles of the neck, with the development of purulent mediastinitis, sepsis, etc.
+1 – the possibility of spreading through numerous interfascial gaps and along the neurovascular bundles of the neck, with the development of purulent mediastinitis, sepsis, etc.

 2 – erased local signs of inflammation in the initial stages, which leads to late diagnosis of neck phlegmon.